chrisguttandin/angular-audio-context/README.md

 }
 ```

-In addition to the `AudioContext`, this module also provides a promise called  `isSupported` which
+In addition to the `AudioContext`, this module also provides a function called `isSupported` which
-either resolves to true or false depending on the currently used browser's Web Audio API support.
-An
+returns a promise which either resolves to true or false depending on the currently used browser's
-example usage might look like this:
+Web Audio API support.
+An example usage might look like this:

 ```typescript
 import { Component, Inject } from '@angular/core';